bevyengine/rfcs/rfcs/geometric-primitives.md

 This data structure alone does not ensure the representation is valid; planes could be placed in nonsensical positions.
 To prevent this, the struct's fields should be made private, and constructors and setters should be provided to ensure `Frustum`s can only be initialized or mutated into valid arrangements.

 In addition, by defining the frustum as a set of planes, it is also trivial to support oblique frustums.
+Oblique frustums are useful for 2d projections used in CAD, as well as in games to take advantage of projection distortion to do things like emphasizing the feeling of speed in a driving game.
+See the Unity docs: https://docs.unity3d.com/Manual/ObliqueFrustum.html

 ### Ray Casting